 What it does mean is that it’s very possible that your partner does truly love you.
 It’s possible that they made a colossal mistake not out of a lack of feelings for you but for any of the abovementioned reasons and many others.
 And it’s possible to repair your relationship and reclaim a loving, meaningful connection, if you want to.

 I am sorry for the pain you are in right now.
 It can be overwhelming.
-And I hope that when you are ready you will reach out to us, or to anyone who can help you get through it, whether it’s on your own or as a couple.
+But you don’t need to do this alone.
+Why risk letting things get worse?
+Get in touch with us to connect with an experienced professional who can guide you through this mess, whether it’s on your own or as a couple.
 Love can still win out.